 Innsbruck Bars and Modern Hangouts

 The Downtown area adjacent to the Historical City Centre is where you’ll find everything from the 360° (panoramic) bar or Trobaun for its huge selection of world craft beers on tap and the more swanky hangouts like Erlkönig.
-Swap old cafes for hipster coffee shops like Max Standard and Crema and try to score a table in the busy burrito joint, Machete, which is a local favourite.
-A city that’s home to 30,000 students and a lot of young professionals, it has a vibrancy that compliments that within its centuries-old offerings.
+Swap old cafes for hipster coffee shops like Max Standard and Crema and try to score a table in the busy burrito joint, Machete, a local favourite.
+A city home to 30,000 students and a lot of young professionals, it has a vibrancy that compliments that within its centuries-old offerings.

 Innsbruck Bergisel Olympic Ski Jump

 A short distance in the opposite direction of the Old Town and the Nordkette range is the 50m high Bergisel Olympic Ski Jump Tower.
-It’s one of my favourite places to visit, both in keeping with the winter sport pastime Austria is known for and watching the ski jumpers, but also as a platform for one of the best views of Innsbruck.
+It’s one of my favourite places to visit, both in keeping with the winter sport pastime Austria is known for and watching the ski jumpers, and as a platform for one of the best views of Innsbruck.

 Tirol Panorama Museum